Collection Development Policy

 m.
 Preservation copies of microfilm containing vital permanent records relating to the history of BGSU.

 2. Northwest Ohio Collections

-The CAC’s Northwest Ohio Collections contain primary source materials created by individuals, organizations, and businesses that document the social, cultural, economic, industrial, political, and military history of Northwest Ohio from 1820 to the present day.
+The CAC's Northwest Ohio Colelctions contain primary source materials that document the history of the Northwest Ohio region from 1820 to the present day.
 Acquisitions within this division include but are not limited to organizational records, personal and family papers, photographs, newspapers, published materials, and audio and video media.
-Historical subject strengths have included the history of politics and government, organized labor and labor activism, religion and religious organizations, the American Civil War, and women and women’s organizations.
+Subject strengths include the history of politics and government, organized labor and labor activisim, religion and religious organizations, agriculture, the American Civil War, and women and women's organizations.

-Acquisitions for the CAC’s Northwest Ohio Collections are focused specifically on materials relating to the nineteen counties that make up the region recognized as Northwest Ohio, including Allen, Crawford, Defiance, Erie, Fulton, Hancock, Hardin, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, Williams, Wood, and Wyandot counties.
+Acquisitions for the CAC's Northwest Ohio Collections are focused on materials relating to the nineteen counties that comprise the region recognized as Northwest Ohio, including, but not limited to, Allen, Crawford, Defiance, Erie, Fulton, Hancock, Hardin, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, Williams, Wood, and Wyandot counties.

 3. Historical Collections of the Great Lakes